Follow Us On:

-After the military coup of 1958, Ayub Khan waited for some time with the intention of paving public opinion in his favour.
-A legislative commission was established under the leadership of Justice Shahaab-ud-din.
-The commission forwarded a report on 6th May 1961.
-Justice Manzoor Qadir designed and drafted the entire constitution.
-Ayub Khan with the help of a presidential ordinance enacted the new constitution on 8th June 1962.
+After the military coup of 1958, Ayub Khan waited for some time intending to pave the path of public opinion in his favor.
+A legislative commission was established in the leadership of Justice Shahaab-ud-din.
+The commission forwarded the report on 6th May 1961.
+Justice Manzoor Qadir designed and drafted the whole constitution.
+Ayub, bypassing a presidential ordinance, enacted the new constitution on 8th June 1962.

 It had the following salient features:-

-- The constitution was not passed by the consent of the elected representatives of the people.
-It was the creation or brain child of a single person.
+- The constitution was not passed with the consent of the elected representatives of the people.
+It was the creation or brainchild of a single person.

-- Apparently, it was a federal system of government with East Pakistan and West Pakistan as its units.
+- It was a federal system of government with East Pakistan and West Pakistan as its units.
 The constitution contained the list of only federal authorities, the rest were given to the federating units.
 The center had the authority to intervene in the provincial matters if considered necessary.

-- Unlike previous constitutions, the Indian Act 1935 and constitution of 1956, it was presidential in its nature with all the executive powers resting with the president.
-He was the constitution head of government and state.
+- Unlike previous constitutions, the Indian Act 1935 and the constitution of 1956, it was presidential with all the executive powers resting with the president.
+He was the constitutional head of government and state.

 - It was a unicameral system of government with only one house.
 The members of the National Assembly were elected by the basic democrats.

-- The constitution guaranteed the basic human rights for all the citizens of Pakistan without any discrimination of cast, creed and color.
+- The constitution guaranteed the basic human rights for all the citizens of Pakistan without any discrimination of caste, creed, and color.

-The constitution of 1962 was a one man show.
+The constitution of 1962 was a one-man show.
 It was designed for a single man.
-Apparently it gave many rights and securities to the people but actually it deprived the people from all kinds of political rights and their representation in the legislation.
+Apparently, it gave many rights and securities to the people but actually it deprived the people of all kinds of political rights and their representation in the legislation.